-Working towards zero harm is one of PIPs core values that guides every client engagement.
+Working towards zero harm is one of our core values and it guides every client engagement.

 The growing pressure to work sustainably and manage human impact on our resources and environment creates many challenges.
 As a firm, we uphold the principles of the International Council on Mining and Metals (ICMM) Sustainable Development Framework and of the UN Global Compact.
 Internally, we walk the talk by encouraging our people to adopt safe and sustainable work practices at all times.
 Our biggest impact is external, where we help our clients to implement sustainable operating practices that improve their safety, reduce their environmental impact and build new sources of competitive advantage.

-At PIP, we are committed to building a culture of correct attitudes and disciplines, empowering people to prevent hazards and mitigate risk.
-In this regard, safety shares, walking the talk, coaching, having the courage to point out unsafe acts or conditions are all part of our philosophy and part of every PIPer’s daily life, whether on a client site, in the office or at home.
-We also encourage PIPers to reduce their environmental impact by recycling, using public transport for urban travel and purchasing carbon offsets for our flights.
+At Partners in Performance, we are committed to building a culture of correct attitudes and disciplines, empowering people to prevent hazards and mitigate risk.
+In this regard, safety shares, walking the talk, coaching, having the courage to point out unsafe acts or conditions are all part of our philosophy and daily life, whether on a client site, in the office or at home.
+We also encourage our people to reduce their environmental impact by recycling, using public transport for urban travel and purchasing carbon offsets for our flights.